In certain cases, an outer join in a query block can be converted to an inner join.

 SELECT DISTINCT product_name FROM product LEFT OUTER JOIN sales ON product_key=sales_product_key WHERE quantity > 10 ;

 The outer join in this request can be safely converted to an inner join because the subsequent WHERE predicate filters any non-matching rows.
+By also applying the inner join rewrite, this request is rewritten as follows:

 Similarly, the outer join in the following request can be converted to an inner join because the ON clause predicate b2 < 10 is false if b2 is null, and therefore the condition removes all non-matching rows of the outer join.